Qumulo/docs/supermicro.md

    [2] Start a rescue shell
    ```

-Depending on your installation scenario, FVT might be able to correct issues such as the following automatically:
+Depending on your node hardware and installation scenario, FVT might be able to correct issues such as the following automatically:

   * BIOS configuration
   * Drive firmware